 The Gatehouse (Palace R) stands at the east edge of the palace area, about 300 m southeast of the Audience Palace.
 This structure has long held a special place in the annals of archaeology because of the carving on a single extant stone doorjamb of its northwest porch.
 Because of this carving, the palace gained fame as "the Palace with the Bas-relief", or "the Gate with the Bas-relief”, especially in the Western tradition.
 The notable characteristic of this engraving is that it is very shallow, more like a drawing than an actual bas-relief.
 Moreover, adverse weather conditions and the passage of time have not been kind to this remarkable picture.

 The carving shows a four-winged male figure, more than life-size.
 The man is shown in profile as if walking inside the building.
 He is more than 2 m high, or almost 3 m if considered together with his crown.
 His almond-shaped eyes, straight nose, and crisply-curled beard are still visible, but his mustache has disappeared and his ears are concealed under his headdress.
-He wears a full length, a fringed Elamite robe that passes over the right arm.
+He wears a full-length, fringed Elamite robe that passes over the right arm.
 On both the vertical and horizontal hems, the fringe is backed by a narrow border of rosettes, each rosette having eight petals and eight-minute sepals.
 His hands are raised as if in greeting or in prayer.
 The figure has two wings extending upward, and two pointing downward.
-What makes this figure exceptional is a complicated, composite, multi-level crown which begins with a closely-fitting helmet.
+What makes this figure exceptional is a complicated, composite, multi-level crown which begins with a closely fitting helmet.
 The helmet is surmounted by a pair of long, twisted ram horns, which in turn support three solar disks.
 On top of the disks are three vessels, separated by tree leaves or ostrich feathers.
 Old drawings of the figure show that there were once three round objects resting on the vessels, but these have since been lost.
 The crown is completed by two cobras flanking the vessels on either side.
 This headgear bears some resemblance to the crown of the Egyptian god Horus and is unquestionable of Egyptian origin.
 Since the bas-relief was beyond a doubt executed during the reign of Cyrus, and since it is known that Cyrus never went to Egypt, the borrowings from Egyptian art shown in the carving have generated the most heated arguments among archaeologists.
 What seems the most plausible explanation is that the architects of Pasargadae based the crown on a Syrian or Phoenician model, derived in its turn from an Egyptian prototype.
 The figure itself harks back to Assyrian sculptures, particularly those used in Sargon II's palace in Khorsabad.

 But these are not the only riddles posed by this carving.
 A cuneiform inscription was once incised above the bas-relief.
 It disappeared somewhere between 1864 and 1880, but before it was lost, it had been copied by European travelers.
 The first two connected lines of the inscription were in Old Persian, while the two the following lines were in Elamite and Babylonian.
 The inscription ran: “I am King Cyrus, the Achaemenid.”
 This made many scholars believe that the bas-relief depicted Cyrus himself.
 There was also another conjecture - the one that has stirred up the Islamic world.
 It was made by an Indian scholar, Mowlana Abu al-Kalam Azad, who claimed that this figure was Zulqarnein (“Two-Horned"), a great conqueror mentioned in the Koran and that Zulqarnein was actually Cyrus the Great.
 Many reasons have been given in favor of these hypotheses and many against them, but no interpretation of who this figure truly is, and what the purpose of its carving might be, is totally convincing.